simple-crypto/verime/README.md

 * GNU Make (v4.2.1 Built for x86_64-pc-linux-gnu tested)
 * bash on Unix system (GNU bash, version 5.0.17(1)-release (x86_64-pc-linux-gnu) on Ubuntu 20.04.3 tested)

-In addition, the python package `build` is required
+In addition, the python package `build` is required.

+**CAUTION**: we highly recommand to install Verilator using the packet manager of your OS.
+Should it be necessary to rebuild it from [git](Should it be necessary to rebuild it from git, we recommend using an in-place version of Verilator, as recommended in the official documentation. ), we recommend using an in-place version of Verilator, as recommended in the official [documentation](https://veripool.org/guide/latest/install.html#run-in-place-from-verilator-root).

 ## Installation
 The Verime tools can be used as a python3 module and can be installed directly from pypi using the command